pfunzowalter/astro-pipeline-tutorial/docs/README.md

     srun: error: compute-203: task 0: Exited with exit code 1
     srun: Terminating StepId=11534154.0
     ```
     In this case, the error message indicates a missing antenna — an issue we addressed earlier in the main tutorial.
-In other instances, the failure might occur during the `flag_round_1` or any other processing step.
+In other instances, the failure might occur during the `flag_round_1` or any other processing stp.
 In such cases, you should inspect the log files for that step to identify and resolve the problem.

 ### Self-Calibration and Science Imaging with ProcessMeerKAT